Marlene Kairouz

-Marlene Kairouz (born 2 March 1975) is a former Australian politician.
+Marlene Kairouz (born 2 March 1975) is an Australian former politician.
 She was a Labor member of the Victorian Legislative Assembly between 2008 and 2022, representing the electoral district of Kororoit.
 She was the Minister for Consumer Affairs, Gaming and Liquor Regulation between 2016 and 2020.

 Political career

 Kairouz was first elected to the Legislative Assembly at the 2008 Kororoit by-election, triggered by the resignation of former minister Andre Haermeyer.

 Prior to entering state politics she had been elected to the City of Darebin in 1998, serving as mayor from 2001 to 2002 and again from 2006 to 2007.
 Kairouz was an official with the Victorian branch of the Shop Assistants' Union from 2004, and was promoted to become an organiser in 2005 before her election to Parliament.
-Kairouz has been a state and national Australian Labor Party conference delegate, and previously served as the Junior Vice-President of the Victorian ALP.
+Kairouz has been a state and national Australian Labor Party conference delegate, and previously served as the Junior Vice-president of the Victorian ALP.

-In 2001, Kairouz was awarded the Centenary Medal for services to local government.

 In June 2016, she was appointed to the First Andrews Ministry as Minister for Consumer Affairs, Gaming and Liquor Regulation.
 In September 2017, she was appointed as the Minister for Local Government.
 In November 2018, she retained her consumer affairs, gaming and liquor regulation portfolio in the Second Andrews Ministry, and was also appointed Minister for Suburban Development.